 Net income (loss) per common share is computed pursuant to section 260-10-45 of the FASB Accounting Standards Codification.
 Basic net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
-Diluted net income (loss) by the weighted average number of shares of common stock and potentially dilutive outstanding shares of common stock during the period to reflect the potential dilution that could occur from common share is issuable through contingent share arrangements, stock options and warrants.
+Diluted net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of shares of common stock and potentially dilutive outstanding shares of common stock during the period to reflect the potential dilution that could occur from common share is issuable through contingent share arrangements, stock options and warrants.

-There were 139,987 and 67,569 potentially dilutive common shares outstanding for the fiscal years ended September 30, 2016 or 2015, respectively.
+There were 162,358 and 139,987 potentially dilutive common shares outstanding for the fiscal years ended September 30, 2017 and 2016, respectively.